fragosti/blog/src/posts/how-this-blog-is-made.md

 ---
 layout: post.njk
-title: How This Blog is Implemented
+title: How This Blog is Made
 date: 2020-06-01
 tags: post
 ---

 No blog would be complete without a post about its implementation.

-Long story short, this blog is implemented using [[Eleventy]], specifically by using [eleventy-starter](https://github.com/eastslopestudio/eleventy-starter) as a starting point.
+Long story short, this blog is implemented using [Eleventy](https://www.11ty.dev/), specifically by using [eleventy-starter](https://github.com/eastslopestudio/eleventy-starter) as a starting point.

-Before landing and settling on [[Eleventy]] I checked out the extremely popular [[Gatsby]].
+Before landing and settling on Eleventy I checked out the extremely popular [Gatsby](https://www.gatsbyjs.org/).
 As someone accustomed to React and Typescript it seemed like the natural choice.
 Going through the docs was easy enough, and I even [found a theme](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-minimal-blog) that I ended up mostly keeping for the final implementation.

 However, I found the API complex and confusing.
 While I was familiar with most of the frameworks used, I couldn't wrap my head around how it all fit together.
-In particular, implementing a simple collection of posts took way too much ceremony and involved a [[GraphQL]] API.
-While I love [[GraphQL]], it all seemed overkill to me, and so I gravitated towards [[Eleventy]] because it seemed like the simplest tool for the job.
+In particular, implementing a simple collection of posts took way too much ceremony and involved a [GraphQL](https://graphql.org/) API.
+While I love GraphQL, it all seemed overkill to me, and so I gravitated towards Eleventy because it seemed like the simplest tool for the job.

 ## A Look into Eleventy

 Eleventy was a pleasure to work with.
-I know there are other great solutions out there ([[Hugo]] and [[NextJS]] come to mind), but I really didn't contract framework envy at all during this process.
+I know there are other great solutions out there ([Hugo](https://gohugo.io/) and [NextJS](https://nextjs.org/) come to mind), but I really didn't contract framework envy at all during this process.
-To learn more about the basics, I recommend the [tutorials](https://www.11ty.dev/docs/tutorials/) or [A Brief Tour of the Eleventy Static Site Generator](https://www.digitalocean.com/community/tutorials/js-eleventy) by [[Digital Ocean]].
+To learn more about the basics, I recommend the [tutorials](https://www.11ty.dev/docs/tutorials/) or [A Brief Tour of the Eleventy Static Site Generator](https://www.digitalocean.com/community/tutorials/js-eleventy) by Digital Ocean.

 > 11ty is easy to use, doesn’t get in your way and spits out exactly what you put in, so there’s no surprise or hidden code bloat.
 At its most basic, 11ty just compiles files it finds from your working directory into static HTML files.
 Plus, since it’s written in JavaScript, you gain access to the whole of npm in terms of packages you can use in your project.

-As a sample, here is how you implement a [collection](https://www.11ty.dev/docs/collections/) of posts in [[Eleventy]]
+As a sample, here is how you implement a [collection](https://www.11ty.dev/docs/collections/) of posts in Eleventy

 ```
 ---